Brandun Lee

 Brandun Lee (born April 25, 1999) is an American professional boxer who held the IBO Inter-Continental super lightweight title in 2021.
-Lee's knockout-to-win ratio stands at 82%.

 Early life

 Lee was born and raised in Yuba City, California to a North Korean-born father and a Mexican mother.
 He lived there for about 12 years and then moved to the Coachella Valley.
 He attended La Quinta High School, and played soccer and ran track as a youngster.
 Lee faced racial prejudice growing up because of his Korean descent: he says other people would "stereotype a lot and look at my eyes and think Chinese", and "people thought that because I was Asian that I couldn't fight.
 We would come down to Southern California and they would say, “We want the little Chinito” which meant they wanted the “Chinese” kid".

 Amateur career

 Lee started boxing at around six years old, and had his first amateur fight at age eight.
 He won four Junior Golden Gloves Championships, the Junior Silver Gloves three times and the Junior PAL five times.
 He was due to represent the U.S. in Saint Petersburg, Russia, but his parents refused to let him skip school in order to participate.
 Lee amassed an impressive amateur record of 181–9.